Minimally Invasive (non-surgical) Treatments Provided by Interventional Radiologists

 1) Chronic Pelvic Pain (Pelvic Congestion Syndrome)

-It is estimated that one-third of all women will experience chronic pelvic pain in their lifetimes.
+It is estimated that one-third of all women will experience chronic pelvic pain in their lifetime.
 Many of these women are told the problem “is all in their head,” but recent advancements now show the pain may sometimes be due to hard-to-detect varicose veins in the pelvic area, known as pelvic congestion syndrome.
 The minimally invasive outpatient / day care procedure seals the faulty vein using embolization.

 2) Uterine Fibroids